 In both cases, Nike offers enough value inside the app to get users to share on social media.
 The takeaway is to take the time to create valuable, shareable content – and an app that looks so good people want to share it.

 Of course, if you have a small or medium brand, you may say – but I don’t have Nike’s budget.
 And that’s true.
 Fortunately for you, JMango lets you get an app with top-notch UX and visual design regardless of your budget – and in just hours.
-To learn more, click here.
+To learn more, click the banner below.

 3. Warby Parker’s Glass Try-out Feature